cdutboy928/notes/git/git.md

         $ git rm README.md
         $ git add README
 Git figures out that it's a rename implicitly, so it doesn't matter if you rename a file that way or with the `mv` command.
 The only difference is that `git mv` is one command instead of three-it's a convenience function.
 More importantly, you can use any tool you like to rename a file, and address tha add/rm later, before you commit.
+Summary:for untracked files, use `rm`;
+        for tracked files and staged files: `git rm --cached` to delete from stage area and the file will become untracked; `git rm --f` to delete both from stage area and working directory.
 ### 2.3 Git Basics-Viewing the Commit History
 #### Viewing the Commit History
 After you have created several commits, or if you have cloned a repository with an existing commit history, you'll probaly want to look back to see what has happened.
 The most basic and powerful tool to do this is the `git log` command.